HenryMorganDibie/fraud-detection-api/README.md

 ## Model Setup

 The model artifact is not included in this repo.
-To get started:

-1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
-2. Train a `RandomForestClassifier` on the `creditcard.csv` file
-3. Save it with joblib:
+To get started, train a RandomForestClassifier on your own transaction dataset with the same feature schema (Time, V1–V28, Amount) and save it with joblib.

 ```python
 import joblib
 from sklearn.ensemble import RandomForestClassifier